 Valbona-Theth trail is marked with a red painted circle with a white dot in the middle, or red-white-red painted flags throughout the whole trail.
 Those markings appear very often on the trees and rocks (say every 50-100 meters or so).

-Moreover, you can pre-download the trail on Wikiloc app which also works offline.
-I have recorded this train on my Wikiloc, feel free to save it here.
+Moreover, you can pre-download the trail on the Wikiloc app which also works offline.
+I have recorded this trail on my Wikiloc account here.

 INTERNET CONNECTION ON THE TRAIL